TIY-ATL-ROR-2015-Jan/slides/02-12/questions.md

 If you're feeling lost, I'd encourage you to start by forking that as it has a reasonable data model.

+I'd start by making sure that we could create a new game and there is a page that lets us view the game/board.
+It's okay if we can't make moves yet.
+See the notes on board representation and how to start/join games below.

 ### Hard Mode

 * Add a scoreboard for users that tracks their performance.